consiglionazionaledellericerche/siopeplus/README.md

 ## 👏 How to Contribute

-The main purpose of this repository is to continue evolving cool-jconon.
+The main purpose of this repository is to continue evolving SIOPE+.
 We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bugfixes and improvements.

 ## 📄 License